Welcome to MyBoard

 | Wanted: your talent, time and expertise!

 Using interactive technology, MyBoard enables mentors to volunteer their time in a flexible, convenient way.
-As many as four of your five MyBoard meetings with your mentee will use a webinar-style format.
+As many as four of your five MyBoard meetings with your mentee will use a video conference format.

 What’s in it for you?